makyo/writing/content/fiction/sawtooth/every-angel-is-terrifying.md

 I’d worked at the campus library for a year and a half at that point, and eighty percent of the problems we take care of were reported through a form on the library’s intranet.
 Even so, I’d gotten that line down pat.
 The line and the tone.
 I lowered my voice a few steps, spoke quietly and soothingly, sounding attentive.
 The people who called rather than using the request form were usually doing so for a reason: they wanted service right then, their problem was urgent, and usually affected more than just themselves.
 Most issues with customer-facing stuff—the public computers, desktops or laptops—were reported through a phone call.

-“I…I can’t find the photo editing program, and I can’t find the page layout program, and I can’t find email, and…and gosh darn it, you guys promised all of this would be on my new computer\!” the frustrated voice whined from the receiver.
+“I…I can’t find the photo editing program, and I can’t find the page layout program, and I can’t find email, and…and gosh darn it, you guys promised all of this would be on my new computer!” the frustrated voice whined from the receiver.
 I felt my ears cringe back and the fur at the back of my neck rise.

 “Alright, ma’am, slow up a sec, everything’s going to be alright, now–”

-“No, everything is not going to be alright\!
+“No, everything is not going to be alright!
 I was told I’d have all the software that was on my old machine back again, and it’s not, otherwise why would you guys ask for it?”

 “Ma’am, please slow down, I think there’s been a misunderstanding,” I said.
 “When we upgraded your computer, you were upgraded to the new email suite, so your desktop shortcut is probably broken.
 I can fix that and install the other software items you need here in just a sec.
 Can you compile a list of all the old software you had on your computer?”

 She was near tears by then.
-“I don’t understand why you guys even asked me what software I wanted on the new computer if you’re not going to install any of it\!”
+“I don’t understand why you guys even asked me what software I wanted on the new computer if you’re not going to install any of it!”

 “That’s where the misunderstanding was,” I replied hastily, tail tucking out of instinct.
 “We were asking for a list of software to be installed on *everyone’s* computer in Liaisons, not just your station.
 We install the same operating system image on everyone’s computer in that area.”

 “Well, this is absurd.
-I need email back, and I need photo editing and page layout…ing\!”
+I need email back, and I need photo editing and page layout…ing!”
 She sounded so much like a petulant child, I dropped the phone.

 No, tell a lie.
 I threw the phone.
 The portable handset skittered across the carpet and knocked against the far wall, battery cover snapping open and the battery pack tumbling free, smoking.